NeuralHarrow/Bruxa-Bot/README.md

 };
 ```

-> 💡 **How Shizuoka uses this:** The chatbot command uses `onChat` to watch for keywords like `bby`, `baby`, `bot`, `shizuoka`.
+> 💡 **How Shizuka uses this:** The chatbot command uses `onChat` to watch for keywords like `bby`, `baby`, `bot`, `shizuoka`.
 When it sees one, it routes the message to the taught-reply database or Claude AI — all without the user needing to type a command prefix.

 ---